edbratt/tut-test/README.md

 # Jakarta EE Tutorial

 Welcome to the Jakarta EE Tutorial.
-Click this link to view the [Table of Contents](https://eclipse-ee4j.github.io/glassfish-tutorial/tut/toc.html).
+Click this link to view the [Complete Table of Contents](tut/toc.html).
 This guide provides a step-by-step, hand's on walk-through of the Jakarta EE technologies.

 The Jakarta EE tutorial is divided into twelve parts:
 1. [Overview](tut/partintro.html#GFIRP)
 1. [Platform Basics](tut/partplatform.html#GFIRP2)